asaikali/docker-compose-postgres/README.md

     restart: unless-stopped
 ```

-In order to have a repeatable build we use a specific version of the pgAdmin
+In order to have a repeatable build we use a specific version of the pgAdmin container
-container `dpage/pgadmin4:4.24` David Page the publisher of the container image
-is the lead developer and maintainer of pgAdmin so this is a good container
+`dpage/pgadmin4:4.24`.
+David Page is the lead developer and maintainer of pgAdmin so
-image to use.
+`dpage/pgadmin4:4.24` is a good container image to use.

 pgAdmin can run in one of two modes desktop mode or server mode.
 When running in
 desktop mode pgAdmin assumes that it can only be reached from a developer's workstation
 and thus it will not require authentication to access the pgAdmin user interface.
-In server mode pgAdmin assumes that is accessible to anyone over the network therefore
+In server mode pgAdmin assumes that it is accessible to anyone on the network therefore
 it will require users to log in.

-Since we are running pgAdmin in docker compose we want to be able to go to
+Since we are running pgAdmin on developer workstation accessible only on localhost we want to
-`localhost:15432` be taken straight to the UI without having to log in.
-Therefore,
-we run it in desktop mode by setting the environment variable `PGADMIN_CONFIG_SERVER_MODE: "False"`.
+skip pgAdmin authentication.
+Therefore, we run pgAdmin in desktop mode by setting the
+environment variable `PGADMIN_CONFIG_SERVER_MODE: "False"`.

-Even though we are running pgAdmin in desktop mode we still need to set up an admin username and
+Even though pgAdmin is running in desktop mode we still need to set up an admin
-password for it we do this bu setting the environment variables
+username and password using the environment variables below.

 ```yaml
     environment: